github/opensource.guide/overviews/first-project/index.md

 ## Open a Pull Request

 Pull Requests are the heart of collaboration on GitHub.
 When you make a **pull request**, you're proposing your changes and requesting that someone pull in your contribution - aka merge them into their branch.
 GitHub's Pull Request feature allows you to compare the content on two branches.
-The changes, addtions and substractions, are show in read and green and called **diffs** (differences).
+The changes, addtions and substractions, are show in green and red and called **diffs** (differences).

 As soon as you make a change, you can open a Pull Request.
 People use Pull Requests to start a discussion about commits (code review) even before the code is finished.
 This way you can get feedback as you go or help when you're stuck.